Mowg (composer): Career as film composer

 Director Kim Jee-woon became one of his most frequent collaborators.
 They have since worked together on several other works, including I Saw the Devil (2010).
 In just four years, Lee established himself as a prominent music director in Chungmuro, crediting Kim Jee-woon for helping him grow as a composer.

 In 2015, Mowg work with director Yim Pil-sung and choreographer Choi Jin-wook.
-They adapted move the story of 'Red Shoes' to the late Joseon Dynasty.
+They adapted the story of 'Red Shoes' to the late Joseon Dynasty.
 His role was to express the primitive energy of stirring desire through music.
 As it is a work by the National Dance Company, music with a Korean traditional music feel is inserted, but there is not a single piece of music using Korean traditional instruments.
 The play is divided into five acts, and the music also accompanies each act with its own breath.
 To achieve this, the plan is to present minimal music that slightly varies one theme.
 The music developed by repeating and combining simple motifs and chords, similar to the music of Steve Reich, a representative American minimalist composer.